adamhsparks/GSODR.data/README.md

 This data-only package was created for distributing data useful for the GSODR package and used in examples for the GSODR package.

-Due to the installed package, 5.5Mb, this package is only available from GitHub.
+Due to the installed package, >9Mb, this package is only available from GitHub.

-Version: 0.1.0
 Authors: Adam Sparks, Tomislav Hengl, and Andrew Nelson
 Maintainer: Adam Sparks <adamhsparks@gmail.com>
 URL: https://github.com/adamhsparks/GSODRdata